-The West Virginia Office of Economic Opportunity (OEO) manages the state’s low-income Weatherization assistance program.
-OEO contracts statewide with 12 local community action agencies that employ trained weatherization crews to install in low-income homes energy efficiency and conservation measures prescribed by energy audits and diagnostic testing.
+The West Virginia Development Office – Community Advancement and Development manages the state’s low-income Weatherization assistance program.
+WVCAD contracts statewide with 12 local community action agencies that employ trained weatherization crews to install, in low-income homes, energy efficiency and conservation measures prescribed by energy audits and diagnostic testing.

-Coalfield Community Action Partnership, Inc. is one of twelve community action agencies in the state that operate the Weatherization assistance program, with our service area being that of Boone, Clay, Kanawha and Mingo Counties.
+Coalfield Community Action Partnership, Inc. service area includes Boone, Clay, Kanawha and Mingo Counties.

 To be considered eligible for the program the home must be structurally adaptable for weatherization materials and the family must be at or below 200% of the poverty guidelines, with particular focus on elderly, children and/or disabled clients.